-- A. An agency chief procurement officer shall evaluate offers to determine which offer provides the lowest cost to the state in accordance with any objectively measurable factors set forth in the solicitation.
-Examples of such factors include, but are not limited to, transportation cost, energy cost, ownership cost, and any other identifiable cost or life cycle cost formula.
-The factors need not be precise predictors of actual future costs, but to the extent possible the factors shall be reasonable estimates based upon information the agency chief procurement officer has available concerning future use. - An agency chief procurement officer shall consider life cycle costs and application benefits when evaluating offers for the procurement of material or services identified in A.R.S. § 41-2553. - 2.
-An agency chief procurement officer shall consider total life cycle costs including residual value when evaluating offers for the procurement of materials or services identified in A.R.S. § 41-2554. - B. An agency chief procurement officer shall conduct an evaluation to determine whether an offeror is responsive, based upon the requirements set forth in the solicitation.
-The agency chief procurement officer shall reject as nonresponsive any offer that does not meet the solicitation requirements. - C. If there are two or more low, responsive offers from responsible offerors that are identical in price, the agency chief procurement officer shall make the award by drawing lots.
+- A. An agency chief procurement officer shall evaluate offers to determine which offer provides the lowest cost to the state in accordance with any objectively measurable factors set forth in the solicitation. - B. An agency chief procurement officer shall consider total life cycle costs including residual value when evaluating offers for the procurement of materials or services identified in A.R.S. § 41-2554. - C. An agency chief procurement officer shall conduct an evaluation to determine whether an offeror is responsive, based upon the requirements set forth in the solicitation.
+The agency chief procurement officer shall reject as nonresponsive any offer that does not meet the solicitation requirements.

+D. If there are two or more low, responsive offers from responsible offerors that are identical in price, the agency chief procurement officer shall make the award by drawing lots.
 If time permits, the agency chief procurement officer shall provide the offerors involved an opportunity to attend the drawing.
 The agency chief procurement officer shall ensure that the drawing is witnessed by at least one person other than the agency chief procurement officer.